garikAsplund/garik.codes/src/routes/blog/Blinky.md

 So I popped the hood, took off the connectors for both the A and B banks, then tested all 3 pins with a voltmeter to see if they were reading 5v, just like the Pico uses.

-Sadly they all were sitting squarely at 5v, meaning it's not just the wiring.
+Sadly they all were sitting squarely at 5 V, meaning it's not just the wiring.
 Guess I'll have to go into the shop one more time.